boldflight/BibleConverter/test_EPUB/output/1sam.md

 and presumption is like the evil of idolatry.
 Because you have rejected the Lord’s orders, he has rejected you from being king.”
-[24] Then Saul said to Samuel, “I have sinned, for I have disobeyed what the Lord commanded and your words as well.
+[24] Then Saul said to Samuel, “I have sinned, for I have disobeyed what the **Lord** commanded and your words as well.
 For I was afraid of the army, and I obeyed their voice.
 [25] Now please forgive my sin.
-Go back with me so I can worship the Lord.”
+Go back with me so I can worship the **Lord**.”
-[26] Samuel said to Saul, “I will not go back with you, for you have rejected the Lord’s orders, and the Lord has rejected you from being king over Israel!”
+[26] Samuel said to Saul, “I will not go back with you, for you have rejected the **Lord**’s orders, and the **Lord** has rejected you from being king over Israel!”
 [27] When Samuel turned to leave, Saul grabbed the edge of his robe and it tore.
-[28] Samuel said to him, “The Lord has torn the kingdom of Israel from you this day and has given it to one of your colleagues who is better than you!
+[28] Samuel said to him, “The **Lord** has torn the kingdom of Israel from you this day and has given it to one of your colleagues who is better than you!
 [29] The Preeminent One of Israel does not go back on his word or change his mind, for he is not a human being who changes his mind.”
 [30] Saul again replied, “I have sinned.
 But please honor me before the elders of my people and before Israel.
-Go back with me so I may worship the Lord your God.”
+Go back with me so I may worship the **Lord** your God.”
-[31] So Samuel followed Saul back, and Saul worshiped the Lord.
+[31] So Samuel followed Saul back, and Saul worshiped the **Lord**.

 ### Samuel Puts Agag to Death

 [32] Then Samuel said, “Bring me King Agag of the Amalekites.”
 So Agag came to him trembling, thinking to himself, “Surely death is bitter!”
 [33] Samuel said, “Just as your sword left women childless, so your mother will be the most bereaved among women.”
-Then Samuel hacked Agag to pieces there in Gilgal before the Lord.
+Then Samuel hacked Agag to pieces there in Gilgal before the **Lord**.
 [34] Then Samuel went to Ramah, while Saul went up to his home in Gibeah of Saul.
 [35] Until the day he died, Samuel did not see Saul again.
-Samuel did, however, mourn for Saul, but the Lord regretted that he had made Saul king over Israel.
+Samuel did, however, mourn for Saul, but the **Lord** regretted that he had made Saul king over Israel.

 ## Chapter 16

 ### Samuel Anoints David as King

-[1] The Lord said to Samuel, “How long do you intend to mourn for Saul?
+[1] The **Lord** said to Samuel, “How long do you intend to mourn for Saul?
 I have rejected him as king over Israel.
 Fill your horn with olive oil and go.
 I am sending you to Jesse in Bethlehem, for I have selected a king for myself from among his sons.”
 [2] Samuel replied, “How can I go?
 Saul will hear about it and kill me!”
-But the Lord said, “Take a heifer with you and say, ‘I have come to sacrifice to the Lord.’
+But the **Lord** said, “Take a heifer with you and say, ‘I have come to sacrifice to the **Lord.’**
 [3] Then invite Jesse to the sacrifice, and I will show you what you should do.
 You will anoint for me the one I point out to you.”
-[4] Samuel did what the Lord told him.
+[4] Samuel did what the **Lord** told him.
 When he arrived in Bethlehem, the elders of the city were afraid to meet him.
 They said, “Do you come in peace?”
 [5] He replied, “Yes, in peace.
-I have come to sacrifice to the Lord.
+I have come to sacrifice to the **Lord**.
 Consecrate yourselves and come with me to the sacrifice.”
 So he consecrated Jesse and his sons and invited them to the sacrifice.
-[6] When they arrived, Samuel noticed Eliab and said to himself, “Surely, here before the Lord stands his chosen king.”
+[6] When they arrived, Samuel noticed Eliab and said to himself, “Surely, here before the **Lord** stands his chosen king.”
-[7] But the Lord said to Samuel, “Don’t be impressed by his appearance or his height, for I have rejected him.
+[7] But the **Lord** said to Samuel, “Don’t be impressed by his appearance or his height, for I have rejected him.
 God does not view things the way people do.
-People look on the outward appearance, but the Lord looks at the heart.”
+People look on the outward appearance, but the **Lord** looks at the heart.”
 [8] Then Jesse called Abinadab and presented him to Samuel.
-But Samuel said, “The Lord has not chosen this one either.”
+But Samuel said, “The **Lord** has not chosen this one either.”
 [9] Then Jesse presented Shammah.
-But Samuel said, “The Lord has not chosen this one either.”
+But Samuel said, “The **Lord** has not chosen this one either.”
 [10] Jesse presented seven of his sons to Samuel.
-But Samuel said to Jesse, “The Lord has not chosen any of these.”
+But Samuel said to Jesse, “The **Lord** has not chosen any of these.”
 [11] Then Samuel asked Jesse, “Is that all the young men?”
 Jesse replied, “There is still the youngest one, but he’s taking care of the flock.”
 Samuel said to Jesse, “Send and get him, for we cannot turn our attention to other things until he comes here.”
 [12] So Jesse had him brought in.
 Now he was ruddy, with attractive eyes and a handsome appearance.
-The Lord said, “Go and anoint him.
+The **Lord** said, “Go and anoint him.
 This is the one.”
 [13] So Samuel took the horn full of olive oil and anointed him in the presence of his brothers.
-The Spirit of the Lord rushed upon David from that day onward.
+The Spirit of the **Lord** rushed upon David from that day onward.
 Then Samuel got up and went to Ramah.

 ### David Appears before Saul

-[14] Now the Spirit of the Lord had turned away from Saul, and an evil spirit from the Lord tormented him.
+[14] Now the Spirit of the **Lord** had turned away from Saul, and an evil spirit from the **Lord** tormented him.
 [15] Then Saul’s servants said to him, “Look, an evil spirit from God is tormenting you.
 [16] Let our lord instruct his servants who are here before you to look for a man who knows how to play the lyre.
 Then whenever the evil spirit from God comes upon you, he can play the lyre and you will feel better.”
 [17] So Saul said to his servants, “Find me a man who plays well and bring him to me.”
 [18] One of his attendants replied, “I have seen a son of Jesse in Bethlehem who knows how to play the lyre.
-He is a brave warrior and is articulate and handsome, for the Lord is with him.”
+He is a brave warrior and is articulate and handsome, for the **Lord** is with him.”
 [19] So Saul sent messengers to Jesse and said, “Send me your son David, who is out with the sheep.”
 [20] So Jesse took a donkey loaded with bread, a container of wine, and a young goat and sent them to Saul with his son David.
 [21] David came to Saul and stood before him.
 Saul liked him a great deal, and he became his armor-bearer.